Virgil Hill

-Virgil Eugene Hill (born January 18, 1964) is an American former professional boxer who competed from 1984 to 2007, and in 2015.
-He is a two-weight world champion, having held the WBA light heavyweight title twice, from 1987 to 1997; the IBF and lineal light heavyweight titles from 1996 to 1997; and the WBA cruiserweight title twice, from 2000 to 2002 and 2006 to 2007.
+Virgil Eugene Hill (born January 18, 1964) is an American former professional boxer who competed between 1984 and 2015.
+He is a world champion in two weight classes, having held the World Boxing Association (WBA) light heavyweight title twice, from 1987 to 1997; the International Boxing Federation (IBF) light heavyweight title from 1996 to 1997; and the WBA cruiserweight title twice, between 2000 and 2007.
 As an amateur, Hill won a silver medal in the middleweight division at the 1984 Summer Olympics.
 In 2013, he was inducted into the International Boxing Hall of Fame.

 Amateur career

 At the 1984 Summer Olympics Hill represented the United States as a Middleweight then age 20, and won a silver medal in a close decision loss in the 165-lb final.
 His results were: